udayan14/tos_classifier/readme.md

 1) preprocess.ipynb -> This notebook reads in the json files from https://github.com/tosdr/tosdr.org/tree/master/api/1/service
-						It then extracts the relevant parts and stores the result in ./data/data.pkl
+						It then extracts the relevant parts and stores the result in ./data/data.pkl We need the json data to be stored locally for now, so do clone that repo and change the path accordingly.

 2) setup.ipynb      -> This notebook splits the data.pkl into training(80%) and validation(20%) sets and writes them to the disk in a binary format.